ramantehlan/LegalAI/README.md

 ## Problem

-- 28.1 Million cases handled by lawyers in India.
+- 28.1 Million cases handled by lawyers in India, Plus increasing day by day.
 - Increasing number of cases per lawyer.
 - More man power required to do tedious jobs.
 - Most of the work is still in hard copies.